Research Group Scene and Sensor Simulation

 - imaging simulations, such as OSIS, which implement the physical effects along the imaging chain by a stepwise modification of a high-resolution input image of the scene,

-- methods for the performance evaluation of electro-optical systems based on generated image data.
+- methods for performance evaluation of imaging systems based on captured or synthetic image data.
+This includes the assessment of AI-based algorithms for image enhancement and object detection purposes.

 In cooperation with the experimental research groups in the Optronics department, we check the predictions of our models and simulations against results from laboratory measurements and field tests.